freedoka/simplecolorpicker/README.md

 1. Install PyInstaller (if you don’t have it): pip install pyinstaller

-2. Open a terminal in the folder with your script, then run: pyinstaller --onefile --noconsole simplecolorpicker.py
+2. Open a terminal in the folder where you saved the script, then run: pyinstaller --onefile --noconsole simplecolorpicker.py

 3. For convenience you can compile with the icon I added here (or use your own):